Analysis of a State Changing Supersoft X-ray Source in M31: Models

-Figure 8 shows two plots of $k\, T$ vs. LOG[L].
-The top pannel shows several curves for various neutron star models.
-Each curve differs by a factor of ten in $B_s$.
-The bottom plot is of the r1-25 spectra along with the $B_s=10^{10}$~G curve.
-The black (XSPEC) and blue ({\tt pimms}) points were plotted in the same manner as in Figure 7 (see $\S$5.1), except that we assumed for neutron star models L$_X$ $\approx$ L only.
-The distribution of points is roughly consistent with what is expected for this neutron star model.
+Figure 5 shows two plots of $k\, T$ vs. LOG[L].
+The top panel shows several curves which differ from each other in the value of $B_s$, which changes by a factor of ten between curves, as shown.
+The bottom plot shows the r1-25 spectra along with the $B_s=10^{10}$~G curve.
+The black points represent the XSPEC fits shown in Table 2.
+The plots were made in the same manner as in Figure 4 (see $\S$5.1), except that we assumed neutron star models have L $\approx$ L$_X$.
+Figure 5 shows that the distribution of points is roughly consistent with what is expected for the neutron star model discussed above.
 The XSPEC points seem to follow the same trend as the curve, with some variation.
-There is more variability in the {\tt pimms} data, but the uncertainties are large for these spectral estimates.

-It is important to note that if we can identify QSSs and state changers in the Milky Way or in the Magellanic Clouds, then neutron star models are testable.
-The reason is that neutron stars produce pulsed radiation and/or hard bursts.
-This is how we have verified the neutron-star natures of LMXBs in the Galaxy's globular clusters.
-Both bursts \citep[e.g.,][]{Lewin} and pulsed \citep[e.g.,][]{Zhel} radiation would be detectable in nearby neutron stars, even if the radiation is dominated by an unpulsed soft component.
+The general agreement between the trend of increasing $k\, T$ with increasing luminosity is promising, and neutron-star models in which the photospheric radius is not governed by the size of the Alfven radius may follow similar trends, with $k\, T$ increasing with luminosity.
+Nevertheless, this general trend is not unique to neutron star models, as we will see in \S 5.3, where black hole models are considered.
+It is therefore important to develop observational criteria that can identify the nature of the compact accretor.

+For example, the neutron-star natures of LMXBs in the Galaxy's globular clusters have been verified through the detections of both bursts \citep[e.g.,][]{Lewin} and pulsed \citep[e.g.,][]{Zhel} radiation.
+Both types of variable components are expected to be harder than the dominant softer radiation from an extended photosphere.
+Thus, for example in an x-ray pulsar, the diagnostic for the neutron star model would be periodicity in the arrival times of the harder photons.
+If, therefore, we can identify QSSs and state changers in the Milky Way or in the Magellanic Clouds, we can test models by searching for evidence of hard bursts or pulses.
+Detecting these in state changers, or in QSSs, would be possible if the system is close enough, and would verify the neutron-star nature of the accretor.